HMS Ark Royal (91): Mediterranean deployment

 Having reduced the possibility of a French challenge in the Mediterranean, Force H prepared for attacks on Italian targets, and sailed from Gibraltar on 8 July.
 The force was attacked by Italian bombers within eight hours of departing, and although Force H escaped damage, Somerville cancelled the raids and ordered the fleet to Gibraltar.
 During July, the British colony of Malta came under attack from the Italian air force, with Force H ordered to deliver Hawker Hurricanes to reinforce the island's air defences.
 Force H was deployed from 31 July – 4 August, with the carrier Argus used to deliver the aircraft, while Ark Royal provided air cover for the fleet.
 On 2 August, Ark Royal launched a successful air attack against the Italian air base at Cagliari.

-Force H remained at Gibraltar until 30 September, when it escorted reinforcements for Admiral Andrew Cunningham's fleet to Alexandria.
-En route, diversionary attacks were planned on Italian air bases at Elmas and Cagliari to direct attention from both the reinforcement operation and a supply convoy sailing to Malta.
-The attacks were successfully carried out on 1 October, and the fleet reached Alexandria without significant attention from the Italian air force.
-From Alexandria, Ark Royal was detached and sent to West Africa to support British attempts to encourage Vichy French colonies to switch allegiance to the Free French.
+Force H remained at Gibraltar until August, when it escorted reinforcements for Admiral Andrew Cunningham's fleet at Alexandria.
+En route, diversionary attacks were planned on Italian air bases at Elmas and Cagliari to divert attention from both the reinforcement operation and a supply convoy sailing to Malta.
+The successful attacks were carried out on 1 September.
+Force H then turned back west once the reinforcements had rendezvoused with Cunningham's fleet in the central Mediterranean, without attracting significant attention from the Italian air force.
+After returning to Gibraltar, Ark Royal was detached on 6 September and sent to West Africa to support British attempts to encourage Vichy French colonies to switch allegiance to the Free French.
 During negotiations, several Free French aircraft flew from Ark Royal, but their aircrews were arrested at Dakar.
 Negotiations failed, and bombers from Ark Royal were directed against military installations during the unsuccessful British attempt to take Dakar by force.
 Ark Royal then returned to Britain for refit, docking in Liverpool on 8 October after being escorted by Fortune, Forester and Greyhound.
 The refit—which lasted until 3 November—included repairs to her machinery and the installation of a new flight deck barrier.